emil7051/tco-model/REFACTORING_PLAN.md

 - Improve the flattening/unflattening operations
 - Use Pydantic models more effectively for validation

+### 4.1 Refactor Model Calculations
+- Simplified the calculation flow in `TCOCalculator` by breaking it into smaller, focused methods
+- Split complex methods into smaller functions with clear responsibilities
+- Added comprehensive error handling and improved logging
+- Created a modular structure for easier maintenance and testing

+### 4.3 Optimize Performance
+- Implemented NumPy vectorized operations for critical calculation paths
+- Created a dedicated optimization module for performance utilities
+- Added intelligent caching with parameterized keys
+- Implemented batch processing for large datasets to reduce memory pressure
+- Optimized memory usage with efficient data structures

 ## Pending Tasks

 ### 2. Data Management